 If you’ve moved homes a number of times, you probably have most of the items you’re going to require.
-But many people find themselves moving into their first home, or upsizing to a considerably larger property, with little to no idea what they’re going to need when they get there.
-If you find yourself in just such a situation, a first home checklist of essential household items is something you'll need.
+But many people find themselves moving into their first home or upsizing to a considerably larger property, with little to no idea what they’re going to need when they get there.
+If you find yourself in just such a situation, a new-home checklist of essential household items is something you'll need.
 You can check out our first apartment checklist for a list of the bare necessities any home will need.

 1. Cleaning Supplies